zbchristian/huawei_hilink_api/README.md

 The bash script `huawei_hilink_api.sh` contains all required functions to communicate with a Hilink device.
 Login, logout, enabling the SIM card and managing the access tokens is hidden from the user.
 Just call for example the function `_switchMobileData on` in your script and the rest happens in the background.
 For this to work, an initialization of the API is required:
 ```
 $ source huawei_hilink_api.sh
-$ host="192.168.8.1"
+$ hilink_host="192.168.8.1"
-$ pw="1234Secret"
+$ hilink_password="1234Secret"
-$ pin="1234"
+$ hilink_pin="1234"
 $ if ! _initHilinkAPI; then
 $    echo "Failed - return code $status"
 $    exit
 $ fi
 ```

 The first line imports all functions of the API into the running shell.
-If the default ip-address is correct, the variable `host` is not necessary.
+If the default ip-address is correct, the variable `hilink_host` is not necessary.
 If the web GUI of the device is not locked, no password is required.
 In case the SIM card is not locked with a PIN, no PIN is required.

 After the initialization, all functions of the API can be called.
 Examples: